+If this product comes in contact with the eyes:

+Eye Contact

+- Immediately hold eyelids apart and flush the eye continuously with running water. - Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. - ▶ Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes. - ► Transport to hospital or doctor without delay - ▶ Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

+Skin Contact

-Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
-Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
-Seek medical attention without delay; if pain persists or recurs seek medical attention.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
-Flush skin and hair with running water (and soap if available).
-Seek medical attention in event of irritation.
-Inhalation If fumes or combustion products are inhaled remove from contaminated area.
-Lay patient down.
-Keep warm and rested.
-Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
-Perform CPR if necessary.
-Transport to hospital, or doctor, without delay.
-Ingestion If swallowed do NOT induce vomiting.
-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-Observe the patient carefully.
-Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
-Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
-Seek medical advice.
+If skin contact occurs:

+- Immediately remove all contaminated clothing, including footwear. - Flush skin and hair with running water (and soap if available). - Seek medical attention in event of irritation.

+- If fumes or combustion products are inhaled remove from contaminated area. - ▶ Lay patient down.
+Keep warm and rested. - Inhalation - Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures. - Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Perform CPR if necessary. - ► Transport to hospital, or doctor, without delay.

+▶ IF SWALLOWED, REFER FOR MEDICAL ATTENTION, WHERE POSSIBLE, WITHOUT DELAY.

+- ▶ For advice, contact a Poisons Information Centre or a doctor. - Urgent hospital treatment is likely to be needed. - In the mean time, qualified first-aid personnel should treat the patient following observation and employing supportive measures as indicated by the patient's condition. - If the services of a medical officer or medical doctor are readily available, the patient should be placed in his/her care and a copy of the SDS should be provided.
+Further action will be the responsibility of the medical specialist. - If medical attention is not available on the worksite or surroundings send the patient to a hospital together with a copy of the SDS.

+Ingestion

+Where medical attention is not immediately available or where the patient is more than 15 minutes from a hospital or unless instructed otherwise:

+INDUCE vomiting with fingers down the back of the throat, ONLY IF CONSCIOUS.
+Lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.

+NOTE: Wear a protective glove when inducing vomiting by mechanical means.